[Online] Contemplative Arts: The Magnificent Display of Awake Mind

 Cost: This online series is offered free of charge.

-If you feel inspired to contribute with a donation, we suggest $10 per lecture.
+If you feel inspired to contribute, we suggest $10 per session or $260 for the whole series.

 “If you want to change society, change the culture.